Alisher1119/merge/README.md

 ### `linearMerge`

-Linear merges objects in an array based on a specified key.
+Linear merges objects in an array based on a specified key or deep key.
 Compares only with the next item if exists.
 If two objects have the same key value, their properties are combined using Object.assign or with mergeFn.

 ```typescript